WalletScrutiny/WalletScrutinyCom/_iphone/us.binance.fiat.md

 ---

-This is the iPhone version of [this Android app](/android/com.binance.us) and we come to the same conclusion for the same reasons.
+This is the iPhone version of {% include walletLink.html wallet='android/com.binance.us' %} and we
+come to the same conclusion for the same reasons.
 This app is **not verifiable**.